 We identified single Phase III trials for inotersen and patisiran, both of which are summarized in Table 3.1.
 Differences in the primary outcome measures and trial population (e.g., race, geographic region, disease severity) precluded direct comparison of the APOLLO and NEURO-TTR trials.
-NEURO-TTR evaluated efficacy based on a co-primary endpoint which included a modified neuropathy impairment score (mNIS+7) that differed substantially from the mNIS+7 used in the

-APOLLO trial (see also Section 1.3).
+NEURO-TTR evaluated efficacy based on a co-primary endpoint which included a modified neuropathy impairment score (mNIS+7) that differed substantially from the mNIS+7 used in the APOLLO trial (see also Section 1.3).
 Key differences in the score components (e.g., nerve conduction component, autonomic function) and total scoring (346.3 vs. 304 points, see Section 1.3) prevented the direct comparison of neurological outcomes between the two trials.
-As a result, we present data on inotersen and patisiran efficacy without any direct or indirect comparisons.
+As a result, we present data on inotersen and patisiran efficacy in relation to their comparators in the clinical trials.